apache/pulsar-site/docs/concepts-messaging.md

   For example, in the diagram below, there are 4 non-partitioned topics and 2 consumers.

-  - The non-partitioned topic 1 and non-partitioned topic 4 are assigned to Consumer B.
+  - The non-partitioned topic 1 and non-partitioned topic 4 are assigned to consumer B.

-  - The non-partitioned topic 2 and non-partitioned topic 3 are assigned to Consumer A.
+  - The non-partitioned topic 2 and non-partitioned topic 3 are assigned to consumer A.

   ![Failover subscriptions](/assets/pulsar-failover-subscriptions-3.svg)